 Under the PDP, the Afghan women held government jobs and there were 7 female members of parliament — in the 1980s.
 Women drove cars and 50% of university students were women.
 The government tried to eradicate the cultivation of opium poppy.
 But the feudal landlords opposed the land reform program that infringed on their holdings.
 And tribesmen and fundamentalist mullahs vehemently opposed the government’s dedication to gender equality and the education of women and children.
 Afghan mujahideen (Islamic guerrilla fighters) and foreign mercenaries began attacking schools and teachers in rural areas.
 In 1979, US backed Hafizulla Amin seized state power in an armed coup.
 He halted the reforms and establishing a fundamentalist Islamic state.
 But within two months, he was overthrown by PDP remnants including elements within the military.
 In late 1979, the seriously besieged PDP government repeatedly requested Moscow to send a contingent of troops.

 The CIA and its allies recruited, supplied, and trained almost 100,000 radical mujahideen from forty Muslim countries including Pakistan, Saudi Arabia, Iran, Algeria, and Afghanistan itself.
-Among those who answered the call was Saudi-born millionaire right-winger Osama bin Laden and his cohorts.
+Among those who answered the call was Saudi-born Yemeni immigrant millionaire right-wing Osama bin Laden and his cohorts.
 The Soviet intervention was a golden opportunity for the CIA to transform the tribal resistance into a holy war, an Islamic jihad to expel the godless communists from Afghanistan.
 Upon taking over Afghanistan, the mujahideen fell to fighting among themselves.
 They ravaged the cities, terrorized civilian populations, looted, staged mass executions, closed schools, raped thousands of women and girls, and reduced half of Kabul to rubble.
 Looking for lucrative sources of income, the tribes ordered farmers to plant opium poppy.
 Largely created and funded by the CIA, the mujahideen mercenaries now took on a life of their own.
 Hundreds of them returned home to Algeria, Chechnya, Kosovo, and Kashmir to carry on terrorist attacks in Allah’s name against the purveyors of secular “corruption.”